harryzcy/artifact-store/docs/database.md

 The keys and what they are used for:

 1. `repo#{server}#{owner}#{repo}`
-    - Get all repos
+    - Get all repositories
 1. `commit#{server}#{owner}#{repo}#{commit}`
     - Check if commit exists
 1. `commit_time#{server}#{owner}#{repo}#{time}`
-    - Get all commits in a repo ordered by time
+    - Get all commits in a repository ordered by time
 1. `artifact#{commit}#{path}`
     - Get all artifacts for a commit